particle-iot/docs/src/content/tutorials/hardware-projects/som-first-board.md

 When using the M.2 connector you will almost certainly need a stencil.
 I ordered mine from [Osh Stencils](https://oshstencils.com).
 OshStencils also takes the .brd files from Eagle.

-Since there are no components in or beyond the M.2 connector on this board, I create a special stencil .brd file that changes the board outline to eliminate the unused area.
+Since there are no components beyond the M.2 connector on this board, I created a special stencil .brd file that changes the board outline to eliminate the unused area.
 That makes the stencil much cheaper.

 ![Stencil](/assets/images/som-first-board/board-2.jpg)

-Since I use a 5 mil stainless steel stencil I frequently end up with too much solder paste on some of the tight pins.
+Since I used a 5 mil stainless steel stencil I frequently end up with too much solder paste on some of the tight pins.
 For example, here on the MP2122.
-It's a good idea to clean this up; I use a small dental-style scraper tool.
+It's a good idea to clean this up; I use a small dental-style scraper tool for this.

 ![Solder paste](/assets/images/som-first-board/board-3.jpg)